West Coast Swing: An Appreciation

 To summarize: In the domain of moving to the beat of music, WCS is like a language of bodily motion whereby you and your partner can jointly connect together the dance pattern "sentences" to express an amazingly rich variety of art on many simultaneous levels.
 Once you "get" the expressive power of it's construction logic on the dance floor, it becomes profoundly fun and addictive.
 It's relatively easy to get started dancing WCS with a small set of the basic patterns.
 That said, like any skill, with continued engagement you graduate to higher levels of proficiency at crafting more sophisticated levels of artistic expression.

 There is a balanced division of labor in WCS.
 By construction of the "language" mechanics, the roles are not identical.
 The analogy is a bit like the Lead is the arranging conductor of the artwork and the Follower takes on half the artistic work by harmonizing with and enriching the initiated arrangement.
 This doesn't preclude delightful breakout surprises where the Follower initiates pattern changes.
-If fact, as you'll see, that's when things get really interesting.
+In fact, as you'll see, that's when things get really interesting.
 Nonetheless, the Lead typically has more say in the sequence of patterns while the Follower's mission, should the challenge be accepted, is to contribute more to the innovative styling that the jointly-created artwork expresses as a whole.
-At its most synergistic, both the stimulus and the response are calculated.
+At its most synergistic, both the stimulus and the response are calculated on the fly.
 At the highest skill levels, hopefully we can see beyond the mere exhilarating fun on the dance floor to view what's going on as high art.

 I count about 30 basic West Coast Swing patterns in the "vocabulary" of its dance "language".
 They are the foundational, most often seen, patterns with names like: sugar push, left side pass, passing inside turn, and reverse whip.
 That basic set includes 6-count and 8-count patterns.
 A "count" is a beat of the music.
 Through studio instruction venues, and generally on the dance floor, the champion dancers gradually acquire a much larger vocabulary with many advanced patterns beyond 8 counts.
 So, beyond the basic patterns taught in dance studios world-wide, there are perhaps twice that many being honed in the WCS community--especially in the champion-level competition circuit.
 Also, champion dancers embellish within patterns adding their own improvised variations to hone their own unique style.
 We'll get to that.